+On June 22nd 25269 was noted at Shipton, York (southbound?) with five bogie wagons loaded with steel ingots.
 On June 25th a Gillingham - Welshpool charter was worked roundtrip Wolverhampton - Welshpool by 25269 & 25249.

 On August 14th 25259 & 25178 assisted two services between Rugby & Bletchley due to the power being off for engineering work.